ravmiecznik/emub_bt_r/README.md

 https://www.youtube.com/watch?v=bxWkzQrnqo4

+    11.11.2019: New branch.
+Reflash procedure fixed, first version of data monitoring and configuration available.
-    29.09.2019: Full and independent bi-directional communication.
+                Save button ranamed to UPLOAD (more resonable name) 29.09.2019: Full and independent bi-directional communication.
 APP to BOARD message uses message with header (id, context, len, crc), BOARD to APP message uses tail which is attached to message (id, context, len).
 Rx messages are stored in rx buffer and are filtered after its id and context.
 It allows to much more flexible transmission schemes like receiving random data (digifant